hyugogirubato/pyimagine/README.md

   during initialization, the library will raise an `InvalidWord` exception.
 You can customize this behavior by setting `restricted` to `False` to replace banned words with alternative words instead of raising an exception.
 - `InvalidSize`: Raised when attempting to perform an operation that requires both images to have the same size.

+## Disclaimer

+PyImagine is an unofficial library and is not affiliated with or endorsed by Imagine or Vyroai.
+The library is provided "as is" without any warranty, and the usage of this library is at your own risk.
+Make sure to comply with the terms and conditions of the Imagine service while using this library.

 ### License